Olyno/AnimatedGui/README.md

 **How can I install this tool?**

 > Download it and put it in the **"plugins/Skript/scripts"** folder.
-Then download the addons he needs:
+Then download the addons it needs:
  - [skript-mirror](https://github.com/btk5h/skript-mirror/releases)
  - [SkUtilities](https://github.com/tim740/skUtilities/releases)
  - [skript-yaml](https://github.com/Sashie/skript-yaml/releases)